-We made that video I showed you about a year ago, blogged about it, and moved on.
+Having made this, we thought that we had learned a lot about how to interact with physical objects.
+We blogged about it, and moved on.
 But the blogosphere didn't let us get away that easily.
 For the next couple of months people kept asking us where they could buy it.
-Then, two months after we put the video out, Wired invited us to exhibit it at NextFest and we agreed.
+Then, two months after we put the video out, Wired Invited us to exhibit it at NextFest and we agreed.
 The problem was that it didn't exist, it was a video.
-This is the problem of faking your technology.

-However, we didn't let that stop us and decided to take it to the next level and rather than just sketch it, we decided to make a working prototype.
+So we actually had to make it.
 Tod focused on solving the RFID engineering problems while I designed the user experience.
-I started by developing several personas with Ryan Duke, the industrial designer we work with and then sketching designs for each persona.
-This is design 38 out of 60 for Vince, the Wired NextFest visitor.
-Its goal was to draw Vince's attention in a crowded space and instantly communicate that this is a fundamental rethink of what a wine rack is.
+I started by developing several personas with Ryan, the industrial designer we work with.
+Jack was the person we thought would be the primary buyer, but we didn't designed this wine rack for Jack.
+We designed it for Vince, the Wired NextFest visitor, who had a very different set of needs and a very different esthetic.
+Our design needed to instantly communicate to Vince that this is a fundamental rethink of what a wine rack is.
 Here you can see how traditional industrial design and interaction design start bleeding into each other.